nicholaslws/BSF-projects/SOP/SOP.md

 is approximately 15x1.5cm.
 After the trap has been secured with a rubber band, weigh the trap and write it on the cardboard.
 The weight of eggs on the trap can be obtained by subtracting the final weight from the initial weight of the trap.
-The cardboard traps can be placed directly in the nurseries.
+The cardboard traps can be placed on a platform in nurseries.

 <figure>
 <img src="images/cardboard%20trap.jpg" style="width:30.0%" alt="" /><figcaption>Fig 7.
 Example of a cardboard trap</figcaption>